 Put one half of the chocolate egg on the plate for three to five seconds to slightly melt it.

-Place it on top of its coordinating half, holding until the two halves are molded together.
+Place the egg halves together, holding until the two halves are molded together.

 Store these in the fridge until you’re ready to package them.